 “If they have the right one.”
 Jason found the steam sputtering pinhole size leak on the hose and began to tie a rag around it.
 He tried to avoid getting grime on himself as he reached down between the radiator and engine and worked the rag into a knot.
 “If they don’t, I’ll probably have to get one from a dealership, and those places love to rip you off.”
 The rag became wet as it minimized the leak.

-“For sure,” Randy said as he sipped his beer.
+“For sure,” Randy agreed.
 “We should get into that kind of business, something a little shady.”

 “Tell you what, since you paid my way, I should do something for you.”